TAbramovskaya/SML-metabase-final-project/docs/recency_study.md

 | 2 | 803 | 9 | 21 |
 | 3 | 746 | 22 | 39 |

-## Remark
+!!! note "Note"

     It should be noted that over the six-week period, during which more than half of the customers visited only once, the recency metric is not very informative.
 We will see that groups with the same frequency and monetary values (regardless of recency) demonstrate remarkable consistency.

 ##SQL Verification